Tikal–Calakmul wars

-The Tikal–Calakmul wars were a series of wars, mainly between Tikal and Calakmul on the Yucatán Peninsula, but also with vassal states in the Petén Basin such as Copan, Dos Pilas, Naranjo, Sacul, Quiriguá, and briefly Yaxchilan had a role in initiating the first war.
+The Tikal–Calakmul wars were a series of wars, mainly between Tikal and Calakmul on the Yucatán Peninsula, but also with vassal states in the Petén Basin such as Copán, Dos Pilas, Naranjo, Sacul, Quiriguá, and briefly Yaxchilan had a role in initiating the first war.

 Background

 In 537 the Ajaws of Bonampak, Lakamtuun, and Calakmul were captured by Yaxchilan.
 Bonampak and Lakamtuun remained under the control of Yaxchilan but in retaliation Calakmul conquered the latter.
 This gave the polity a adventagous strategic position with territory in both the east and the west of Tikal.
 In numerical terms, however, Calakmul remained inferior to Tikal: Despite being one of the most prosperous Maya cities, Calakmul housed just about 50,000 people, while its entire kingdom had a population of 200,000.
 In contrast, Tikal was home to almost half a million people.
 Both city states greatly eclipsed other Mayan polities, and have been described as "superpowers" that led rival power blocs.